Poral Stefoff

-Poral Stefoff (1860 – December 23, 1909) was a Macedonian murderer and self-confessed serial killer.
+Poral Stefoff (1860 – December 23, 1909) was a murderer and self-confessed serial killer.
 Convicted and sentenced to death for the robbery-murder of his second cousin in Toronto in 1909, Stefoff confessed to three additional murders committed in the United States just hours prior to his execution, for which he was never prosecuted.

 Murder of Evan Simoff

 On April 21, 1909, the body of a young Macedonian immigrant named Evan Simoff was found inside a boarding house on Toronto's Eastern Avenue.
 An autopsy determined that he had been murdered with a hatchet, likely during a robbery, as all of his money had been stolen.
 Later that same day, a second cousin of the murder victim, Poral Stefoff, was arrested and charged with his murder after people noticed that he had human bloodstains on his boots and clothing.
 After being searched, policemen also found a bloody hatchet he was carrying with him.

 In October of that year, Stefoff was put on trial for Simoff's murder, with multiple witnesses being brought forward to testify against him.
 The most important of these was a man named Babaroff, who was brought from Macedonia to testify against Stefoff.
 In his testimony, which was translated into English by an interpreter, Babaroff said that he was a friend of both Simoff and Stefoff and rejected that he had ever given a $100 bill to the latter, a claim made by Stefoff when he was first put under arrest.
 Due to the overwhelming amount of witness testimony and physical evidence against him, Stefoff was found guilty on all counts.

 Later that same day, Stefoff was sentenced to death by Justice Riddell, who gave a long address to the convict which was translated to him via his interpreter.
 Stefoff himself remained stoic and indifferent throughout the proceedings, only requesting that he be able to talk to his younger brother and Rev. Atlas, his spiritual adviser, before his official sentencing phase.